 Creating 1 million homes

 There is an urgent need for affordable housing solutions in the Netherlands before 2030.
-However, the focus should not only be on producing new dwellings, but rather on creating homes and neighborhoods that meet the needs of the future population.
-Through academic research and education, the faculty of Architecture and the Built Environment explores solutions for creating homes for people.
+However, the focus should not only be on producing new dwellings, but rather on creating homes and neighbourhoods that meet the needs of the future population.